 The Number Resource Organization (NRO) Number Council (NC) was formed in 2004 through a Memorandum of Understanding (MoU) between ICANN and the NRO.
-The NRO Number Council advises the NRO Executive Council on proposed global number resource policies.
+The NRO NC advises the NRO Executive Council on proposed global number resource policies.
 Under the MoU, the NC performs the role of the Address Supporting Organization Address Council (ASO AC).
-The specific responsibilities of the NRO Number Council are outlined in the Memorandum of Understanding.
+The specific responsibilities of the NRO NC are outlined in the Memorandum of Understanding.

-Each Regional Internet Registry (RIR) elects or appoints three representatives to the NRO Number Council.
+Each Regional Internet Registry (RIR) elects or appoints three representatives to the NRO NC.
 In the APNIC region, two members elected by the Internet community serve a two-year term and are eligible for re-election at the end of each term.
-The APNIC Executive Council appoints one Member who serves a one-year term.
+The APNIC Executive Council appoints one member who serves a one-year term.

 Find out more about the NRO NC election process

 The NRO NC comprises 15 members, three from each of the five RIR regions.
 NC members do not represent any RIR nor do they act as representatives of any other body.
 They are appointed in their individual capacity and their membership cannot be substituted by any other individual or organization.